 - Why is gold price expected to pull back?

-- The price is below the MA50 ($4,595.61) and MA200 ($4,679.13), with RSI neutral at 48.3.
-The bearish MA structure and thin liquidity suggest a retest of support at $4,512.
+- The price sits below the MA50 ($4,595.61) and MA200 ($4,679.13), with RSI neutral at 48.3.
+The bearish moving-average alignment and thin liquidity suggest a retest of immediate support at $4,512 is likely before buyers step in.

 - What fundamental event could move gold today?